-There are a few pros and cons of being an employee and contractor.
+There are pros and cons to being an employee or a contractor.
 Let's break them down:

 |Employee Pros||Employee Cons|